dangaiden/blog/content/post/2020/2020-01-31-post-vmworld-europe-2019-days-1-and-2.md

 &nbsp;

-<span style="font-family: Nunito; font-size: 16px;">On Day 2 we started the vBrownbag Tech Talks at the VMware Community booth from 11:00 AM to 5:00 PM.</span>
+<span >On Day 2 we started the vBrownbag Tech Talks at the VMware Community booth from 11:00 AM to 5:00 PM.</span>

-<span style="font-family: Nunito; font-size: 16px;">Ariel Sánchez, Alastair Cooke and me recorded around 15 sessions where many people from the vCommunity among other companies that showed us their community programs, new features, versions, etc.</span>
+<span >Ariel Sánchez, Alastair Cooke and me recorded around 15 sessions where many people from the vCommunity among other companies that showed us their community programs, new features, versions, etc.</span>

-<span style="font-family: Nunito; font-size: 16px;">Although I was «anchored» at the VMware community booth recording people with the mixed audio and all of the vBrownbag members helping the presenters (and recording as well), it was so nice to spend time there with lots of new and old people from the community.</span>
+<span >Although I was «anchored» at the VMware community booth recording people with the mixed audio and all of the vBrownbag members helping the presenters (and recording as well), it was so nice to spend time there with lots of new and old people from the community.</span>

-<span style="font-family: Nunito; font-size: 16px;">Also, I learned from each session that we recorded.
+<span >Also, I learned from each session that we recorded.
 If the topic is a bit interesting for me, it was great to hear about it and even ask the presenter.</span>

-<span style="font-family: Nunito; font-size: 16px;">Here you have a picture of me while I was recording my friend Jorge de la Cruz!</span>
+<span >Here you have a picture of me while I was recording my friend Jorge de la Cruz!</span>

 <blockquote class="twitter-tweet" data-width="550" data-dnt="true">
   <p lang="en" dir="ltr">